paarthsiloiya/ClassDeck/README.md

 ## 🚀 Features

 ### 🎓 Enhanced Course Organization
+- **Drag and Drop** course cards to reorder them exactly how you want
 - Locally rename **Classes**, **Class Codes**, and **Sections**
 - Add custom **icons** and **banner images**
 - Pin, unpin, or **archive any class**